didifoprogram/Java/SPRING-NOTES.md

 "an operation offered as an interface that stands alone in the model, with no encapsulated state."
 May also indicate that a class is a "Business Service Facade" (in the Core J2EE patterns sense), or something similar.
 This annotation is a general-purpose stereotype and individual teams may narrow their semantics and use as appropriate.
-This annotation serves as a specialization of @Component, allowing for implementation classes to be autodetected through classpath scanning.
+This annotation serves as a specialization of `@Component`, allowing for implementation classes to be autodetected through classpath scanning.